adambuttrick/arxiv-preprint-matching/preprint_matching/README.md

 1. Only candidates achieving a final weighted score >= `min_score` (default 0.85) are considered potential matches.
 2. Among these, only candidates whose scores are within `max_score_diff` (default 0.03) of the *highest* score obtained for that input record are returned as the final match(es).
 This helps select the best result(s) when multiple candidates have very similar high scores.

+### ColBERT Reranking (Optional)

+When enabled with `--enable-reranker`, the strategy incorporates a neural reranking step using Pylate's ColBERT implementation to improve matching accuracy:

+#### How it Works:
+1. The traditional heuristic-based scoring (year, title, author) is performed first on all candidates retrieved from Crossref.
+2. For reranking, text representations are created by combining titles and author names from both the input preprint and candidate matches.
+3. The ColBERT model generates dense embeddings for both the query (input preprint) and candidate documents.
+4. The model computes similarity scores between the query and each candidate using late interaction (MaxSim) between token embeddings.
+5. Reranker scores are normalized to [0, 1] range using min-max normalization across all candidates.
+6. Final scores combine both heuristic and reranker scores using configurable weights:
+   - Final Score = (`heuristic_weight` × heuristic_score) + (`reranker_weight` × reranker_score)
+   - Default weights: 0.3 for heuristic, 0.7 for reranker

+#### Configuration:
+- Model: Default uses `lightonai/GTE-ModernColBERT-v1`, but any ColBERT-compatible model can be specified
+- Batch size: Adjust `--reranker-batch-size` based on available memory (default: 16)
+- Weighting: Tune `--heuristic-weight` and `--reranker-weight` to balance traditional and neural scoring

+#### Fallback Behavior:
+If reranking fails (missing dependencies, model loading errors, or runtime exceptions), the system automatically falls back to heuristic-only scoring with appropriate logging.